 \subsection{Learnable Evolutionary Algorithms}

 Classical evolutionary algorithms and Bayesian Optimization methods have established the foundation for gradient-free optimization.
 Prominent examples include Evolutionary Strategies, such as CMA-ES~\cite{hansen2003reducing}, Differential Evolution~\cite{price2013differential}, and L-SHADE~\cite{tanabe2014lshade}.
 Within the Bayesian domain, notable approaches include SAASBO~\cite{eriksson2021high}, TuRBO~\cite{eriksson2019turbo}, and HEBO~\cite{cowen2022hebo}.
 These methods proved successful due to engineered covariance adaptation and population mechanisms~\cite{kennedy1995particle}.
 However, their reliance on hand-crafted, non-differentiable rules limits their flexibility in high-dimensional or ill-conditioned landscapes.

-To enhance adaptability, recent research has progressively integrated learnability into evolutionary frameworks~\cite{li2020boosting,wu2025learning,lange2024evolution}.
+To enhance adaptability, recent research has progressively integrated learnability into evolutionary frameworks~\cite{zhou2021evolutionary,wang2024evolutionary,li2020boosting,wu2025learning,lange2024evolution}.
 Initial efforts utilized surrogates, such as Gaussian Processes, to approximate objective landscapes~\cite{lu2023surrogate}.
 Subsequent work has focused on embedding data-driven modules directly into the optimization loop.
 Examples include meta-evolved operators~\cite{chen2024symbol} and context-aware optimizers~\cite{ma2023metabox,ma2025toward}.
 Concurrently, researchers have employed Reinforcement Learning for dynamic operator selection~\cite{guo2024deep,guo2025reinforcement,li2024bridging}.
 Furthermore, Large Language Models are increasingly being explored for synthesizing heuristic code~\cite{tan2025towards,feng2025bopro,huang2025evaluation}.

 Despite this progress, learnable EAs face substantial challenges.
-Most existing works optimize isolated components rather than the unified evolutionary loop.
-This isolated optimization results in a fragmented learning process.
-Furthermore, current methods often lack a consistent mathematical framework to integrate gradient propagation with population search.
-Consequently, achieving robust zero-shot generalization and scalability in high-dimensional regimes remains a persistent difficulty.
+Most methods optimize isolated components, rather than the unified evolutionary loop, leading to fragmented training and limited end-to-end coordination between gradient guidance and population search.
+As a result, robust zero-shot generalization and scalability to high-dimensional regimes remain difficult to achieve.